Frequently Asked Questions

 6. What happens after the ceremony?

-Immediately after the ceremony students are invited to congregate on the La Scala steps, outside the Arts Centre, for departmental group photos.
-The buildings on campus will be open and you are welcome to visit the departments during the day.
+Immediately after the ceremony students are invited to congregate on the La Scala steps, outside the Arts Centre, for group photos.
 Most departments hold their own receptions, either prior to or after the ceremony.
 The department will contact the graduand directly.